Whether you’re towing behind a wake boat or tower, you’re going to need a rope.

 And wakeboard rope length is a lot more important than most people think.
 Buy a rope that’s too short, too long or has too much stretch?
 You’re going to find it hard to get up on a wakeboard, carve, do tricks, and end up landing too long or short.

 Our quick-fire guide covers exactly how long a wakeboard rope should be and why.
+And if you're looking for a new rope, there's a great range for sale here.

 Ability is the first factor to consider before choosing a particular rope length.
 Wakeboard ropes will generally sit in the 60ft to 90ft range.
 In general, the longer the rope, the more experienced the wakeboarder.